 Gradually inventory all of your clothes to see what else makes sense to store.
 Enjoy that productive feeling as you organize your wardrobe for the current season!

 - Audit your shoes.
 As comfortable or fabulous as they may be, not all shoes work for every season.
 Give a quick inventory check to the shoes in your closet or under your bed and pull those you won’t be wearing for a while.
-Box them up with any off-season accessories such as belts, bags, or hats until you need them again.
+Box them up with any off-season accessories such as belts, bags, or hats in a plastic bin until you need them again.
+See our article on how to store shoes long term.

 - Drop silica gel packets into any containers of shoes or accessories to help prevent mold.